kjpye/blog/ParsingBinaryFiles/intro.md

 ### Examples

 To give concrete examples, a simple MIDI file is used.
 The actual file is aailable as [https://github.com/kjpyr/blog/ParsingBinaryFiles/thestar.midi](https://github.com/kjpyr/blog/ParsingBinaryFiles/thestar.midi).
-This is a ersion of *Twinkle, Twinkle Little Star*.
+This is a version of *Twinkle, Twinkle Little Star*.
 It was generated using [Lilypond](https://lilypond.org).
 The lilypond source (as well as a generated pdf score) is available from the same place as the midi file.